codex-academy/SortAndSearch/pages/intro.md

 # Introduction

 We will be working with Data Structures extensively in this section.
-We will use Javascript Arrays, which is rather a List than an Array, a lot.
-You will discover why a Javascript Array is not really an Array in the truest sense of the word.
-You will also learn how to create your own Data Structures in Javascript.
-Soon you will be creating and sorting your own Lists in Javascript.
+We will use JavaScript Arrays, which is rather a List than an Array, a lot.
+You will discover why a JavaScript Array is not really an Array in the truest sense of the word.
+You will also learn how to create your own Data Structures in JavaScript.
+Soon you will be creating and sorting your own Lists in JavaScript.

 ## Let’s do a few warming up exercises.